-This procedure to re-torque is necessary when replacing the: front hanger, shackle assembly and leaf spring assembly
+This procedure to re-torque is also necessary when replacing the: front hanger, shackle assembly and leaf spring assembly.

-RE-TORQUE PROCEDURE
+RE-TORQUE

 - 1. Chock the rear wheels of the vehicle to prevent movement. - 2.
 Verify ride height.
-Adjust if necessary, as per the vehicle manufacturer's specifications.
+Adjust if necessary, see Ride Height adjustment procedure in this section.